Hicks Hall, Building 53, Suite 2800Phone: (904) 620-2920Fax: (904) 620-2469E-mail: email@example.com

 Additionally, if your account has been sent to a collection agency and has not been paid, you will have a "CO" hold, indicating your account is placed with a collection agency.

 There are other financial holds from other departments that may be on your account.
 Please contact the department responsible for the hold.

 No. A repayment plan can be done if you have a balance due on your account.
 There are a few exceptions; we do not offer a repayment plan if the amount owed is less than $400, if you did not make a payment on a payment plan, or owe money to Bright Futures.

-A student must enter a repayment plan with the Cashier’s Office before the account is sent to a collection agency.
+A student must enter a repayment plan with the Student Financial Services Office before the account is sent to a collection agency.
 A repayment plan will not allow you to register, however it will keep your account from being sent to a collection agency (and the accompanying collection charges).
 If you enter a repayment plan, you must make the payments as agreed upon or you may be sent to collections.
 You will be assessed a $15 service charge for the repayment plan and a late payment fee, if one has not already been assessed for that semester.

 All decisions by the fee committee are final.

 Students can only purchase parking permits online via myWings.
 In the 'My UNF Bill' section in the student tab, click “Parking Account”